MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-captionclass-property.md

     end;
 ```

-The `OnAfterCaptionClassResolve` event is used to overwrite the above logic, in case the `CaptionClass` property is not the expected format or if some extra logic needs to be added.
+The `OnAfterCaptionClassResolve` event is used to overwrite the above logic, in case the `CaptionClass` property isn't the expected format or if some extra logic needs to be added.

 ```al
 [IntegrationEvent(false, false)]